YosysHQ/prjtrellis/README.md

 documents the bitstream format in the database directory.

-UMG and UM5G devices may be stripped from [devices.json](devices.json) to ceate the database only for non-SERDES chip variants.
+UMG and UM5G devices may be stripped from [devices.json](devices.json) to create the database only for non-SERDES chip variants.
 Obviously, SERDES related fuzzers are not able to run in this case.

     source environment.sh